eperroud/DataScienceProject/README.md

 5. Upload it on the Kaggle competition to see resulting accuracy

 ## File description
-All files are jupyter notebooks and perform all necessary installations within given code
+All jupyter notebooks contain necessary installations within given code

 1. Folder [data](data) : Contains datasets and a jupyter notebook making transformation
    - This one contains the needed DataTransformation.ipynb to perform all necessary transformation